 (3) to have fun.
-In eight years as a superintendent, my management teams and I have never felt the need to give rah-rah speeches, never had a significant issues with employee tardiness and have always had low employee turnover.
+In eight years as a superintendent, my management teams and I have never felt the need to give rah-rah speeches, never had significant issues with employee tardiness, and have always had low employee turnover.
 As a manager, I truly believe if you are able to fulfill these three key tenants, you will cultivate a highly motivated and hard-working staff.

-No matter the size of your facility, you require some number of employees to help manage the golf course.
+No matter the size of your facility, you require a number of employees to help manage the golf course.
 During their work hours, most of them spend a great deal of time thinking about what they are doing and are quite likely to come up with some good ideas.
 Fostering an atmosphere in which employees are encouraged to come forward with ideas will help to motivate and stimulate employees.
-Think of a time when you brought an idea to your boss, had it implemented and ultimately made an impact on the operation.
-It made you feel good and it will not only make your employees feel good, it will encourage them to think critically while they are on the golf course.
+Think of a time when you brought an idea to your boss, had it implemented, and ultimately made an impact on the operation.
+It made you feel good and it will not only make your employees feel good, but it will also encourage them to think critically while they are on the golf course.

 Consequently, when employees do not feel encouraged to bring forth ideas, they are quite likely to feel less stimulated and carry lower motivation towards their work.
 When I started at Hazeltine, I inherited a full-time and seasonal staff of long-time employees.
 A transition can be a difficult time for employees and I wanted them to know I valued their input and understand what they learned during their time working at Hazeltine.

 One of the first messages I told our employees was that I want to know what they think about the operation.
 What do you like?
 What don’t you like?
 What have you done before that worked well?
 What have you done before that maybe didn’t work so well?
 From day one, this empowered our employees by letting them know they were going to have input.
 I continue to reiterate this message today, not just in word, but also in action.